Compare Commercial Mortgages

 How can I secure lower commercial mortgage rates?

-As with all mortgages, the more deposit you put down the lower your commercial mortgage rate will be.
-But Loan-to-value is just one of the things that impacts the rate you will be charged, so lets take a look at the factors that most effect the cost of your commercial mortgage.
+As with all mortgages, the more deposit you put down, the lower your commercial mortgage rate will be.
+But Loan-to-value is just one of the things that impact the rate you will be charged.
+To obtain the lowest commercial mortgage rates, businesses should:

 What factors have the most impact on commercial mortgage rates?

-will have quite a significant impact on the commercial mortgage rates that you’re likely to be offered.
-The more you have invested in the property the lower the risk to the lender, and they’ll reward you for that with a lower rate.
+This will have quite a significant impact on the commercial mortgage rates that you’re likely to be offered.
+The more you have invested in the property the lower the risk to the lender, and they’ll reward you for that with a lower commercial mortgage rate.
 If you have the cash available, it’s worth putting a higher deposit down in order to get access to the best commercial mortgage rates.

-Business Sector
+Business sector

 If you’re an owner-occupier, the sector you are operating in is likely to impact your rate too, and again this correlates with the level of risk your business is deemed to be.